Q&A: All That Remains – Embracing the Unpopular Opinion

 RY: Even still, do ever get concerned that people will focus too much on that side of you and that’ll take away from what All That Remains is up to?

 Phil: “It possibly does, but that doesn’t weigh on me personally.
 There are many types of reviews out there and one of them is reviewing me…and calling me names.
-Right now, it’s coming to a allthatremains1point where the people coming after me and constantly critiquing me have started to jump the shark.
+Right now, it’s coming to a point where the people coming after me and constantly critiquing me have started to jump the shark.
 And, people are starting to turn against them.”

 RY: Do you think you’re an easy target?